sourcegraph/about/content/blogposts/2023/incident-draft.md

 - Paid customers:
   - The license key recipient’s name and email address.
-  - A subset of customers’ Sourcegraph license keys may have been accessed (note that license keys _do not_ enable access to Sourcegraph instances).
+  - A small subset of customers’ Sourcegraph license keys may have been accessed (note that license keys _do not_ enable access to Sourcegraph instances).
 We are reaching out directly to those who may have been impacted to rotate license keys.
 - Community users:
   - Sourcegraph account email addresses.
 No action is required.